bonddesai007/data_insights_into_global_road_safety/README.md

 This dataset is called secondary data as we are using to find some insights which can help to increase the surviving rate for the people.

-YOU CAN REFER TO DOCUMENTATION IF YOU WANT TO KNOW HOW ITS WORK.
+NOTE: YOU CAN REFER THE DOCUMENTATION IF YOU WANT TO KNOW HOW ITS WORK.